isomorphic-software/smartclient-docs/kb_topics/devTools.md

 #### EditContext & Trees of EditNodes

 The `EditContext` has the capability to manage a `Tree` of `EditNodes` in order to enable tools that create a hierarchy of SmartClient components.
 When you use [EditContext.addNode](../classes/EditContext.md#method-editcontextaddnode) and add a new EditNode underneath another EditNode, the EditContext will automatically try to determine how the parent and child are related and actually call APIs on the widgets to establish a relationship, such as a Tab being added to a TabSet, or a FormItem being added to a DynamicForm.
-The EditContext uses the same approach as is used for Reify Drag and Drop - see [Reify overview](reify.md#kb-topic-reify-overview) for details.
+The EditContext uses the same approach as is used for Visual Builder Drag and Drop - see [Visual Builder overview](visualBuilder.md#kb-topic-visual-builder) for details.

 Note that many if not most kinds of tools use only a flat list of EditNodes - for example, in a collage editor, photos may sometimes be stacked on top of each other, but a parent/child relationship in the sense of [Canvas.children](../classes/Canvas.md#attr-canvaschildren) is not established by doing so.
 Likewise, although the *Mockup Editor sample* allows end users to create mockups using SmartClient components, the components never truly become children of other components.
 Instead, as is typical of most mockup tools, hierarchy is achieved visually by simply placing a component on top of another and within its bounding rectangle.